- Relax in our mountain lodge and dine on delicious home-cooked food

 By Air: Our nearest airport is Inverness (45 miles) and we can offer transfers but we charge £40, which can be shared if other members of the group are travelling by air.
 We collect at 4pm on arrival day.

 Breakfast and evening meals will be taken within our accommodation and prepared by our live-in chef.
 We offer home-cooked, wholesome food prepared with fresh, local ingredients.
-In the field we take a lunch picnic and home-bakes.
+In the field, we take a picnic lunch and home-bakes.
 We might also squeeze in coffee and cake stops along the way!
-We can almost always accommodate specific dietary requirements - just tell us on the booking form and we’ll make sure you get what you want.
+We can almost always accommodate specific dietary requirements - just tell us on the booking form and we’ll make sure we satisfy your needs.